Food Safety Management

 The Food and Drug Administration (FDA) estimates that there are nearly 48 million cases of foodborne illnesses annually, meaning nearly one in six Americans gets sick from foodborne pathogens every year.1

-The best way to protect your guests and customers from foodborne illness is to create a kitchen culture that prioritizes food safety above all else.
+The best way to protect your customers from foodborne illness is to create a kitchen culture that prioritizes food safety above all else.
 So in this article, we'll guide you on how to do just that.
 Let's break it down:

 What is a positive food safety culture?